sanjidaaaziz/Recipedia/README.md

     - Create a free developer account on Edamam.
     - Get your Application ID and Application Key.
-    - Create a .env file in the root of your project and add the following:
+    - Create a .env file in the root of your project and add the following

      ```typescript
     VITE_EDAMAM_APP_ID=your_app_id_here